-David Chun is an articling student at our firm and we are proud to have him join us.
-He was selected from among over 120 applicants during the highly competitive Course aux stages recruitment process, where our firm competes with the biggest firms in the country to recruit top talent from law schools across the province.
+David Chun is an articling student at our firm and we are proud to have him join our team.
+He was selected among over 120 applicants in the highly competitive Course aux stages recruitment process, in which our firm competes with the biggest firms in the country to recruit top talent from law schools across the province.

-Before obtaining his law degree from Université de Montréal, David obtained a degree in political science from McGill University, where was a columnist for The Prince Arthur Herald student newspaper.
-Upon graduation and during his law studies, he worked at Apple an become a certified Apple Genius Technical Specialist after receiving one-month of training at Apple’s headquarters in Cupertino.
+Before obtaining his law degree from Université de Montréal, David completed a degree in political science from McGill University, where was a columnist for The Prince Arthur Herald student newspaper.
+Upon graduation and during his law studies, he worked at Apple and become a certified Apple Genius Technical Specialist after receiving one month of training at Apple’s headquarters in Cupertino, California.

-His interest in practicing in family law stems from my desire to have a direct impact on peoples’ lives, to help them navigate successfully through a difficult family conflict and, when children are involved, to ensure that their needs are given top priority.
+His interest in family law stems from his desire to have a direct impact on people’s lives, to help them navigate successfully through difficult family conflicts and, when children are involved, to ensure that their needs are given top priority.

-During his studies, he had the opportunity to work for OEIL Côte des Neiges and Avocats Juripop.
+During his studies, he had the opportunity to work for l’Organisation d’éducation et d’information logement (OEIL) de Côte-des-Neiges and the Clinique Juridique Juripop.

-At OEIL Côte des Neiges, he helped provide low-income tenants with legal information aimed at equipping them with the right tools to resolve the legal conflicts concerning their lodging.
+At OEIL Côte-des-Neiges, he provided legal information to low-income tenants to equip them with the right tools to resolve legal conflicts concerning their lodging.

-At Avocats Juripop – a law firm whose mission is to provide affordable legal services to individuals who do not qualify for legal aid – he assisted a lawyer practicing in family law execute her mandates.
+At the Clinique Juridique Juripop – a non-profit organization whose mission is to provide affordable legal services to individuals who do not qualify for legal aid – he assisted a lawyer practicing in family law in her mandates.